Glossary

 Computer Readable Data

-Data in a format — such as ASCII — that a computer can understand.
+Data in a format, such as ASCII, that a computer can understand.

 Confirmed irrevocable letter of credit (L/C)

-A letter of credit that may not be amended or cancelled without the consent of the issuing bank, the confirming bank, if any, and the beneficiary.
+A letter of credit that may not be amended or without the consent of the issuing bank, the confirming bank, if any, and the beneficiary.
 The bank guarantees the payment if the beneficiary complies with credit terms and conditions.

 Consignee

-The receiver of the shipment.
+The receiver of a shipment.

 Consignment